 I am looking forward to move with you into autumn!

-In contrast to the machine, which makes (physical) work easier for us, the (Pilates) apparatus helps us to “work” our body, causes stronger muscle strength and greater mobility and thus restores the health of the body … and this is what Joseph Pilates describes in his book “Return to Life through Contrology”.
+In contrast to the machine, which makes (physical) work easier for us, the (Pilates) apparatus helps us to “work” our body, creating stronger muscles and greater mobility and thus restores the health of the body … and this is what Joseph Pilates describes in his book “Return to Life through Contrology”.

 Foot Corrector